-LATIN (
+LATIN Courses

 1001 ELEMENTARY LATIN I An introduction to Latin grammar.
-3 hours 1502 ELEMENTARY LATIN II A continuation of an intensive introduction to Latin grammar, together with readings.
-Prerequisite 1001 or permission of Instructor.
-3 hours : LATIN 2511 INTERMEDIATE LATIN I An introduction to Latin prose and poetry.
+1502 ELEMENTARY LATIN II A continuation of an intensive introduction to Latin grammar, together with readings.
+Prerequisite: LATIN 1001 or permission of Instructor.
+2511 INTERMEDIATE LATIN I An introduction to Latin prose and poetry.
 Prerequisite: LATIN 1502 or permission of Instructor.
-3 hours 2512 INTERMEDIATE LATIN II: LATIN VERSE Readings in Virgil and Ovid.
+2512 INTERMEDIATE LATIN II: LATIN VERSE Readings in Virgil and Ovid.
 Prerequisite: LATIN 2511 or permission of Instructor.
-3 hours